The Freedom of Information Act (Scotland) 2002 (FOI) enables any person to obtain information from Scottish public authorities.

 For useful relevant links, see the 'Related Sites' section of this page.

 The Publication Scheme aims to set out the classes of information the Council publishes or intends to publish, how that information can be obtained, and whether or not that information is available free of charge.
-The Publication Scheme can be viewed from the link in this section of this page.
+The Publication Scheme can be accessed from the 'More pages in this section' menu.